Perception and Injustice

 Grandma placed her hand on my shoulder.
 “Honey, that’s just an old belt your grandpa wrapped around the tongue to keep those two pieces together.”

-Suddenly my perception shifted.
+Suddenly, my perception shifted.
 What I had seen as a living, coiling, moving snake turned into an inanimate object right before my eyes.
 I had perceived the buckle of the belt as the snake’s head, and the leather as the snake’s body.
-I felt embarrassed as I looked at what was obviously an old worn out belt, too worn to adorn, but not so worn as to remain useful.
+I felt embarrassed as I looked at what was obviously an old, worn-out belt, too worn to adorn, but not so worn as to remain useful.

-In order to truly see, two things are required.
+To truly see, two things are required.
 First, I must be willing to realize that my perception can be incorrect.
 Second, I must be willing to consider that the other person’s perception could be closer to the truth.
-If I am willing to make an effort to see the world from the other person’s point of view, then I will better be able to have a more accurate interpretation of my own point of view.
+If I am willing to make an effort to see the world from the other person’s point of view, I will be better able to interpret my own point of view more accurately.
 If we each argue only our own point of view without considering the other, then conflict is inevitable.
-We may look at the exact same thing but see it differently.—Hold a coin flat between yourself and another person and ask them what they see.
+We may look at the same thing but see it differently.—Hold a coin flat between yourself and another person and ask them what they see.
 They see the view of the coin that you cannot see.
 Each one of you sees a different view, but you are both looking at the same coin.
-One see’s heads, and one sees tails.
+One sees heads, and one sees tails.
 Neither view is exactly incorrect, and neither is exactly correct.
-The only way to see what the other person sees is to turn the coin around and look at it from their point of view.
-Understanding that another person may see the exact same thing in a different way is an opening into awareness.
+The only way to see what the other person sees is to turn the coin around and look at it from their perspective.
+Understanding that another person may see the same thing differently is an opening to awareness.

-Conflict is the result of our ego’s insistence that others must see the world the same way we see it, and that only our way of seeing can be correct.
+We see it, and that only our way of seeing can be correct.
 It is a demand that others acquiesce to our point of view rather than a willingness to consider theirs.
 All conflict results from this selfishness.
-When Shakespeare said, “All the world is a stage and the people merely players.” he forgot to mention that we all want to be the director.
-However, he was right about the fact that we are all players.
+When Shakespeare said, “All the world is a stage and the people merely players,” he forgot to mention that we all want to be the director.
+However, he was right out that we are all players.
 We rehearse our lives, and this rehearsal is part of what creates and maintains our perceptions.
 One of the laws of mind is that we are most likely to act what we rehearse regularly in our thinking.
 We are most likely to see what we repeatedly train ourselves to see.
 This may have started through our learning in childhood, but it continues through our ongoing internal rehearsal.

 When I realized that we each carry our own perceptions, based on our own beliefs, and our own internal rehearsals, I was able to understand that another person’s behavior, no matter what it is, even if it is directed at me, is never about me.
 It is always about what is going on inside that person.
-It is always about that person’s beliefs, perceptions, judgments and agenda.
-When I understand that another person’s behavior is never about me, then how I react to, or relate to that person automatically changes.
+It is always about that person’s beliefs, perceptions, judgments, and agenda.
+When I understand that another person’s behavior is never about me, then how I react to or relate to that person automatically changes.
 Defensiveness can be laid aside.
 No matter what the judgment, I cannot be what the other person judges me to be.
 I can only be who I am.
-I cannot be another person’s interpretation of me, I can only be my interpretation of myself.
-Even then, if directed by ego, my interpretation of myself will be incorrect.
-Yet, I am always responsible for the choices I make, and I must consider that another person’s interpretation of me could have some truth in it.
+I cannot be another person’s interpretation of me; I can only be my interpretation of myself.
+Even then, if guided by ego, my self-perception will be incorrect.
+Yet I am always responsible for my choices, and I must consider that another person’s interpretation of me may have some truth to it.
 I am always responsible for what I rehearse in my own head, and I choose how much attention I wish to pay to another person’s interpretation of me.
-My behavior is about what is going on inside of me at the point in time in which it manifests.
+My behavior reflects what is going on inside me at the moment it manifests.
 It may be possible that someone else will recognize what I am rehearsing before I realize it myself.
-Therefore, it is important to listen to, and consider another person’s interpretation, so long as it is not abusive, demeaning or disrespectful.
-If that occurs, it is important to keep in mind that we all have the same value as human beings regardless of how others treat us.
-Our worth is never diminished by anyone’s behavior, nor is it diminished by our own.
-You can throw a diamond in the trash, but it does not change the value of the diamond.
+Therefore, it is important to listen to and consider another person’s interpretation, so long as it is not abusive, demeaning, or disrespectful.
+If that occurs, it is important to remember that we all have the same value as human beings, regardless of how others treat us.
+Anyone’s behavior never diminishes our worth, nor is it diminished by our own.
+You can throw a diamond in the trash, but it does not change its value.

 The truth is, everyone suffers injustice in some form, at some point in their lives.
 Some seem to suffer greater injustices than others, but if injustice makes us victims, then we are all victims.
 If we use having been victimized to justify being unjust to others, then we become victimizers.
-A victim and a victimizer are one and the same.
+A victim and a victimizer are the same.
 It is impossible to be unjust to others without first having perceived ourselves as a victim, and then having justified a reason to return the attack, even if it is only a fantasy that we never physically carry out.
 The subconscious mind does not know the difference.
-When we contemplate attack, we switch from the role of victim to victimizer.
+When we contemplate an attack, we switch from the role of victim to victimizer.
 It is impossible to be a victim of others without having first perceived them as victimizers.
 Even when someone attacks us, they only become a victimizer to us when we mentally place them in that role, and place ourselves mentally in the role of victim.
-This insane and circular perception keeps the world locked in wars, street fights, abuse and brutality.
+This insane and circular perception keeps the world locked in wars, street fights, abuse, and brutality.

 Is it possible to have a world with no malice?
 Yes, but only if we cease to justify malice within ourselves.
 The world can only change from anguish to peace if we individually commit, and refuse to rehearse the role of victim or victimizer.